Protobothrops jerdonii: Geographic range

 P. jerdonii is found in northeastern India, Nepal, through northern Burma to southwestern China and Vietnam.
 The type locality given by Günther is "Khassya" (=Khasi Hills, India).

+Habitat

+The preferred natural habitats of P. jerdonii are forest, shrubland, and grassland, at altitudes of 1,400–2,300 m.

+Diet

+Adults of P. jerdonii prey predominately upon rats, while juveniles prey upon frogs of the families Ranidae and Rhacophoridae.

+Reproduction

+The mode of reproduction of P. jerdonii has been referred to as viviparous and as ovoviviparous.
+Litter size is five to eight newborns.

 Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Protobothrops.